Novel phenomics tools to screen for drought tolerance in wheat

 Drought is a major environmental factor reducing wheat yields across Australia.
 Drought tolerance is a complex multigenic trait and difficult to assess rapidly in the glasshouse or the field.
 This project seeks to develop new methods based on the hyperspectral reflectance, the spectrum light reflected from the wheat leaves and canopy, by using machine learning to build predictive algorithms for selection of drought tolerant wheat in the field.
 These tools can be used both to find superior germplasm and to understand the physiological basis of drought tolerance mechanisms at key stages of crop development.

-Supervisors: John Kirkegaard (CSIRO), Craig Strong (ANU), Alan Richardson (CSIRO), Kirsten Verburg (CSIRO), Martin Amidy (ANU) and Rachael Rodney Harris (ANU).
+Supervisors: Julianne Lilley (CSIRO), John Kirkegaard (CSIRO), Alan Richardson (CSIRO), Kirsten Verburg (CSIRO), Craig Strong (ANU), Rachael Rodney Harris (ANU) and Martin Amidy (ANU).

 Plant Architecture Mapping in the Lab and in the Field

 Supervisors: Tim Brown (ANU), Matt Adcock (CSIRO), Rob Coe (CSIRO) and Chuong Nguyen (CSIRO).

 In digital agriculture, we now have the ability to scan plants in the lab and field at millimeter resolution.
 However, mapping these data to real plant architecture is still a largely unsolved problem.
 Pose estimation, deformable models, GANs and Neural Radiance Fields have yet to be applied widely to tackle this challenge.
 This project will explore ways to extend and adapt techniques that have been effective in controlled conditions to the challenges of plant architecture acquisition out in the field.

 Supervisors: Warren Jin (CSIRO), Rose Broderick (CSIRO) and Owen Atkin (ANU).